mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 #### PR Title Format

-A third person point of view is used when describing the changes made.
-Additionally, we use [*Conventional Commits*](https://www.conventionalcommits.org/) enforcing the subject of the title to start with a uppercase character:
+Use [*Conventional Commits*](https://www.conventionalcommits.org/) to name pull requests, starting with the type of change followed by a description of the change.
+Use a third person point of view, [active voice](https://www.mongodb.com/docs/meta/style-guide/writing/use-active-voice/#std-label-use-active-voice), and start each description with an uppercase character:

 - `fix: Description of the PR`: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
 - `chore: Description of the PR`: the commit includes a technical or preventative maintenance task that is necessary for managing the product or the repository, but it is not tied to any specific feature or user story (this correlates with PATCH in Semantic Versioning).
 - `doc: Description of the PR`: The commit adds, updates, or revises documentation that is stored in the repository (this correlates with PATCH in Semantic Versioning).